How to Apply

 2. The UAA School Code: 011462

 3. Your tax returns for the calendar year PRIOR to the academic year for which you are planning to attend school (ex.
-2012 returns are required for 2013/2014 school year).
+2013 returns are required for 2014/2015 school year).
+If you have not completed your taxes, you may submit your FAFSA with estimated income and update your FAFSA after your taxes are complete.

 Tip: Use the IRS data retrieval tool from within the FAFSA application to import your tax information directly into the FAFSA application.
 This is the best way to provide tax information.